Cécile Duflot

 Cécile Duflot ([se.sil dy.flo]; born 1 April 1975) is a French non-governmental organisation (NGO) leader and former politician.
 She has been a government minister and political party leader.

-She was Minister of Territorial Equality and Housing (Ministre de l'Egalité des Territoires et du Logement) in the Ayrault Cabinet.
-Until June 2012, she was Party Secretary (i.e. leader) of Europe Ecology – The Greens, a position she held from November 2006 and was, with Jean-Luc Bennahmias, the only Green leader to have served two consecutive terms.
-In May 2012 she announced her resignation from this role.
+She was Minister of Territorial Equality and Housing (Ministre de l'Egalité des Territoires et du Logement) in the Ayrault Cabinet from 2012 to 2014.
+Until June 2012, she was Party Secretary (i.e. leader) of Europe Ecology – The Greens, a position she held from November 2006; with Jean-Luc Bennahmias, she was the only Green leader to have served two consecutive terms.
+In May 2012, she announced her resignation from this role.

 On 5 April 2018, she announced her departure from politics to lead Oxfam France starting on 15 June.

 Personal life

 Duflot was born in Villeneuve-Saint-Georges, Val-de-Marne, the eldest daughter of a railway unionist and a physics and chemistry teacher (who was herself also a unionist).
 Duflot spent her childhood and adolescence in the district of Montereau-Fault-Yonne before returning to her native town, Villeneuve-Saint-Georges, in the early 1990s.
 She is a town planner by profession, a graduate of the ESSEC Business School (French Business School), and holds a master's degree in geography.

 Her first activist commitments were in the Jeunesse ouvrière chrétienne ("Young Christian Workers") and the Ligue pour la protection des oiseaux ("Birds' Protection League").

 A divorcée, Cécile Duflot is the mother of three girls and a boy in a step-family.
 Also, she shared the life of Jean-Vincent Placé, a French Senator and once Secretary of State.